 The Graduate RA (GRA) is a live-on graduate leadership opportunity to provide support, guidance and resource referrals to students residing in RIT Housing.
 This role builds and maintains a community presence by offering events, supporting departmental initiatives.
 In addition the GRA is responsible for supporting our residential students by facilitating mediation and roommate agreements to help address and resolve conflicts within our communities.

-- Strong interpersonal skills.
-Demonstrated skills and abilities for conflict resolution, crisis
+Strong interpersonal skills.
+Demonstrated skills and abilities for conflict resolution, crisis management, and student outreach.

-- American Sign Language skill or a willingness to learn.
+Knowledge of American Sign Language or a willingness to learn.

 Terms for Employment

 Approximately 8-10 hours per week supporting the development of students residing in